-Upcoming Dates: October 2017 (Please contact DRA for more information or to join the mailing list).
 Offered every October to area school groups.
 This program teaches Wabanaki material culture through hands-on experiences such as building wigwams, smoking meat, making cedar twine and etching birch bark.
 Taught in collaboration with Native American Educators.
+Please contact DRA for more information or to join the mailing list.

 Damariscotta Estuarine Education Program (DEEP)

 Engaging local science classes in late elementary and middle school in hands-on original exploration of the Damariscotta River Estuary.
 Students work with mentor scientists to design small-scale field studies to test their own hypotheses.

 Additional Immersion Education Science Programs